urbanjost/M_unicode/README.md

 # M_unicode module
 [![M_unicode module](docs/images/Phaistos_Disk_sideA.jpg)](https://github.com/urbanjost/M_unicode/releases/tag/v1.0.0)

+The **M_unicode** module supports using UTF-8 encoded files as easily as ASCII-7 encoded files if not more so.

-The **M_unicode** module provides support for many string methods directly operating on byte streams representing UTF-8 encoded text.
+The **M_unicode** module provides support for many string methods that operate on byte streams representing UTF-8 encoded text.
 ASCII-7 being a subset of UTF-8 the procedures work with standard ASCII-7 text as well.

 A user-defined type called **unicode_type** provides an object-oriented